crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

   * Supports sets and maps for dynamic rules.
   * Backward-compatible with `iptables` via translation tools.
 * **Use Case:** Modern Linux firewall unifying and simplifying `iptables` rules.
+Modern successor to iptables, more flexible syntax.
+Also part of Linux (Netfilter), GPL-licensed.

 #### **4. PF (Packet Filter) / pfilter**